 There are many places to buy BTS merchandise, but I’ll say that we had the best luck with Line Friends, Amazon, and Hot Topic.
 We did order a few things from Wish.com (don’t judge us!) and half of it was pretty terrible and the other half was perfect.
 It can be expensive to show your fandom, so we don’t judge where you get your BTS merch (and we love seeing handmade stuff, too!).

 Getting ready for your BTS Seoul tour?
-You need to make a great playlist for the plane, right?
+You need to make a great playlist for the long plane ride, right?
 There’s nothing better than creating the perfect BTS soundtrack for your adventure, and we’ve got you covered!
-If you haven’t already, be sure to order their upcoming album, Map of the Soul: 7.
-The first track, “Black Swan,” is so gorgeous!

 As teenagers, BTS released their debut single album, 2 Cool 4 Skool in 2013.
 It’s been an amazing journey since then!
 When they released Wings (2016), they had refined their message and established themselves as the socially conscious group we love today.
 It also was their first album to sell one million copies in South Korea!